aevrm/vea-gbvreb/README.md

 # vea-gbvreb
-Temporary Hosting For Project - index.html is home file
+Temporary Hosting For Project - index.html is home page